cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

 Click on this endpoint instance to explore the details of the online endpoint model deployment.

-If you deployed the batch managed endpoint, select **Batch endpoints** on the **Endpoints** page to see your `taxi-batch-(namespace)(postfix)prod` endpoint.
+If you deployed the batch managed endpoint, select **Batch endpoints** on the **Endpoints** page to see your `taxi-batch-(namespace)(postfix)dev` endpoint.
 Click on this endpoint instance to explore the details of the batch endpoint model deployment.

    <p align="center">
          <img src="./images/ado-batch-endpoint.png" alt="Batch endpoint"/>